 Quality

-This is where the identity is.
-Quality is not just functional — it is reputational.
+This is where identity lives.
+Quality is not just functional, it is reputational.
 A cut that compromises the design is not a neutral business decision.
 It is a mark on something they signed.

 Stakeholder C